When My World Was Young 1945-56 The Yellow Brick Road 1956-60

 By spring I'd gotten over enough of my skittishness about Forty Second Street to hang out there for a little bit sometimes when I got off work in the early morning hours.

 Hubert's Flea Circus was on the south side of the block between 7th & 8th - a freak show, game arcade and junk souvenir emporium.
 There was a strongman there who sometimes seemed to be checking out the guys in the crowd.
-I used to see a woman walking around the streets with her face veiled, she was, I was told, the bearded lady taking a stroll between shows.
-There's an interesting book, Upstairs at the Old Hotel, a collection of off-beat New York vignettes, and one of them is about her.
+Several times I saw a woman walking on 42nd Street with her lower faced covered by a crisscrossed scarf.
+She was, I was told, the bearded lady taking a stroll between shows.
+There's an interesting book, Up in the Old Hotel, a collection of off-beat New York vignettes, and one of them is about Jane Barnell/Lady Olga a famous bearded lady who had worked at Hubert's -- and perhaps the woman pointed out to me was simply a misplaced historical memory of her.
 Hubert's was quite strange, the customers more than the attractions.
 And then there was Moondog, the blind "Viking" street musician just north of the Square.

 Up at the other end of the block was Grants, a bar lit up like -- well, Times Sq. -- and open to the street with racks and racks of hanging dispensers of rotgut booze, some it was 35 cents a shot.
 You could get shitfaced for a buck forty on an empty stomach.
 A small draft beer was fifteen cents, I think ... sometimes I got treated to drinks.
 Usually these guys were more lonely than hungry for sex.